nervosnetwork/rfcs/rfcs/0007-scoring-system-and-network-security/0007-scoring-system-and-network-security.md

 ### Peer Store and Peer Info

-PeerStore should be persisted storage, and store PeerInfos as more as possible.
+PeerStore should be persistent storage and store PeerInfos as more as possible.

 PeerInfo should at least includes below fields: